 Exclusive breastfeeding for the first six months of life is the recommended way of feeding infants, followed by continued breastfeeding with appropriate complementary foods for up to two years.

--Initiation of breastfeeding within the first hour of life.
+- Initiation of breastfeeding within the first hour of life.

--Exclusive breastfeeding – the infant receives only breastmilk
+- Exclusive breastfeeding – the infant receives only breastmilk without any additional food or drink.

--Breastfeeding on demand – as often as the child wants.
+- Breastfeeding on demand – as often as the child wants.

--No use of bottles or pacifiers.
+- No use of bottles or pacifiers.

 Breastmilk is the natural first food for babies, providing all the nutrients and antibodies that the infant needs for the first months of life, and it continues to provide up to half or more of a child's nutritional needs during the second half of the first year.

-Breastmilk promotes sensory and cognitive development, and protects the infant against infectious and chronic diseases.
-It also has been shown to neutralize bacteria and viruses, resulting in fewer infections.The amount and proportion of protein, carbohydrates and fat found in breastmilk are exactly what the infant needs to thrive.
+Breastmilk promotes sensory and cognitive development and protects the infant against infectious and chronic diseases.
+It has also been shown to neutralize bacteria and viruses, resulting in fewer infections.
+The amount and proportion of protein, carbohydrates and fat found in breastmilk are exactly what the infant needs to thrive.

 Breastfeeding contributes to the health and well-being of the mother.
-It has been shown to reduce the risk of ovarian and breast cancer; safer for the environment; and provides a special and secure time for mother and baby.
+It has been shown to reduce the risk of ovarian and breast cancer; is safer for the environment; and provides a special and secure time for mother and baby.

 Breastfeeding is a natural act, but it is also a learned behavior.
 Union Hospital provides a Lactation Consultant and nurses trained to assist new mothers in learning the skills needed for a successful breastfeeding experience.